vaetas/blake/README.md

 * Mustache templates.
 * Live-reload.
 * Single native binary.
+* YAML/JSON data content.

 Remember that this project is WIP.
 Everything can change at any time.

+## Install

+You can download compiled binary on [release page](https://github.com/vaetas/blake/releases).
+Builds are currently done manually and not every platform (i.e. Windows/Mac/Linux) will be available for each release.

+Another option is using `pub global activate blake`.

 ## Usage